 Payments, Discounts & Scholarships

-Tuition Payments: A registration fee of $75 is required to hold the camper's spot at the time of registration and applies to the camper's total tuition.
+Tuition Payments: A registration fee of $100 is required to hold the camper's spot at the time of registration and applies to the camper's total tuition.
 Families can make payments on their online camp account anytime they wish or pay the entire tuition at once.
-Total tuition is due on or before July 1st.
+Total tuition is due on or before June 30th, 2023.

-Neurotypical Sibling Discount: The Neurotypical Sibling/Peer Role Model tuition is significantly discounted compared to participating in other camps with similar activities offered.
+Neurotypical Sibling Discount: The Neurotypical Sibling/Friend tuition is significantly discounted compared to participating in other camps with similar activities offered.
 The $150 tuition for 25 hours of camp is less than the cost of childcare.
 We offer this discount so camp is able to meet its 25% neurotypical camper quota for our specialized Reverse Inclusion model.
 At this time, there is no additional discount for multiple campers within the same family with special needs.
 Instead, we encourage families to apply for a CYY Scholarship (see below).

 Partial, Need-Based Scholarships for Campers with Special Needs, Buddies Intensive Services Program, Junior Camp Counselors and Yak Apprentices: We want all children who want to attend camp to be able to attend Camp Yakety Yak.
 We know that the cost of the tuition (which largely covers the cost of the professionals to be onsite) can be a barrier.
 CYY offers partial scholarships to campers whose families have a demonstrated need.
-At this time, the maximum scholarship is $550 per family, so we can share the funds with as many families as possible.
-Scholarships are available for the Yak Apprentice program at a maximum of $250 for qualified applicants.
+At this time, the maximum scholarship is 50% of one week of tuition per child per family, so we can share the funds with as many families as possible.
+Scholarships are available for the Yak Apprentice program at a maximum of $500 for qualified applicants.
 The scholarship committee looks at multiple factors in determining the scholarship calculations.
 We do not have a maximum income policy at this time, rather the Scholarship Committee looks at all of the other factors that the family shares to get a total picture of need.
 When in doubt whether if you qualify or not, we recommend that you apply for a scholarship anyway and the committee will review all applications and available scholarship funds to make a determination.

 CYY's Scholarship Process: We ask that families who are interested in scholarships complete the following steps: